entrity/stackedit-computer-vision/papers-read/Detail/Visual Relationship Detection with Language Priors.md

 ## Language Module

-Project triplets into a semantic space by concatenating word2vec for the two objects and then performing a linear transform $(W,b
+Project triplets into a semantic space by concatenating word2vec for the two objects and then performing a linear transform $(W,b)$.
+These params are learnt by minimizing variance on pairs of relationships to make distances between two relationships $f(R,W).
-Learn a rank loss, which the projection function $f$ generalizes to unseen triplets
+Then learn a rank loss, which the projection function $f$ generalizes to unseen triplets

 ## Related Work